aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 > {"path":"oss://yang-hhht/hourly_table/2017-02-01/03/6.log","baseName":"2017-02-01/03/6.log","srcDir":"oss://yang-hhht/hourly_table","size":4891}
 ```

-jindo distcp uses the path/tmp/mymanifest.gz to create files in the local file system.
-After the copy operation is completed, it moves the inventory file to the dest directory.<br />
+jindo distcp uses the path /tmp/manifest.gz to create files in the local file system.
+After the copy operation is completed, it moves the manifest file to the dest directory.<br />

 <a name="BkPxT"></a>
 #### 9、use --copyFromManifest
-<br />After you use the outputManifest function to generate a manifest file, you can specify a fixed manifest file to copy the file.
+<br />After you use the outputManifest option to generate a manifest file, you can specify this manifest file to copy files.
 The manifest file records the relevant file information, therefore, you do not need to obtain data information from the src Directory.
-You only need to specify the dest directory as the directory to be copied, you can copy the files contained in the manifest file generated from the last copy to a new directory.
+You only need to specify the dest directory as the directory to be copied, you can copy the files to a new directory with files that contained in the manifest file generated from the last copy.

 The sample command is as follows:
 ```bash